deniel980/data-engineering-streaming-pipeline/README.md

 # Streaming Pipeline – Kafka → MongoDB (Indoor Air Quality)

-This project implements a simple data streaming pipeline for indoor air quality monitoring:
+This project implements a data streaming pipeline for monitoring of indoor air quality:
-- Indoor air quality data is read from a CSV file
+- Air quality data is ingested from a CSV file
-- Each CSV row is sent as a message to a Kafka topic
+- Each CSV row is sent as a message to a topic in Kafka
-- A Spring Boot consumer reads messages from Kafka, parses them and stores structured documents in MongoDB
+- Spring Boot consumer reads messages from Kafka, parses and stores them as documents in MongoDB
-- Duplicate messages are prevented via a unique index
+- Data duplication prevention is implemented via a unique index

 ---